AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

   - = 100 PFA score grants two PT Passes

 ## CHAPTER 3 – CADET WING ORGANIZATION

-**Organizational Structure.** The Cadet Wing structure is broken down into three distinct levels.
-Those being Group, Squadron, and Flight levels.
+### Organizational Structure
+The Cadet Squadron is constructed in way that mirrors an active-duty squadron including key personnel and additional duties.

 **Table 3.1.
 Unit Manning Document**

 **Office Symbol** | **Office Title / Function** | **Rank** | **Name**

+### Cadet Appointments and Rotation
-**Cadet Appointments and Rotation.** All POC cadets must serve in at least one leadership role throughout the semester.
+All POC cadets must serve in at least one leadership role throughout the semester.
 This will be accomplished through their cadet job, though the Professional Officer Course In Charge (POCIC) program can be utilized.
 The following cadet jobs classify as a leadership role in the Fall 2022 semester: CW/CC, CW/CV, CW/SPO, CW/IG, CW/DS, TRG/CC, MSG/CC, TRS/CC, CS/CC, LRS/CC, CW/PA, TFA/CC, TFB/CC, TRS/PFO, and TRG/XP.

 There is a weekly rotation of FTP cadets to serve as the “FTP Flight Commander” in preparation for the rigors of Field Training.
 A different FTP cadet will be chosen each week.
 Every FTP cadet will serve as the “FTP Flight Commander” in the Fall 2022 semester.